Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     !!!
 Important

-        Tell quacc that you wish to use Parsl by running `quacc use jobflow` in the command-line.
+        Tell quacc that you wish to use Jobflow by running `quacc set WORKFLOW_ENGINE jobflow` in the command-line.

     ```python
     import jobflow as jf